aspearman/foundry-aws/README.md

 # Foundry VTT on AWS

-This repository contains the necessary infrastructure-as-code files to deploy to AWS Fargate and ECS using AWS Copilot.
+This repository contains the necessary infrastructure-as-code files to deploy the [Foundry-VTT Docker container](https://github.com/felddy/foundryvtt-docker) to AWS Fargate and ECS using AWS Copilot.

 ## Project Status